 So these are the main tourist activities in Visegrad.

 Visegrad Upper Castle

 Visegrad Upper Castle is the main castle sight with the best views over the Danube Bend.
 It consists of several parts, most of which are included in the entrance fee.
-This part of Visegrad Castle is the main stronghold and fortress of Visegrad.
+This part of the castle is the main stronghold and it’s actually Visegrad fortress.
 It was used to keep the royal family safe during invasions.

 The Wax Museum is located inside the Upper Castle and you can access it for a small extra fee.
 We didn’t visit it while we were there since we’re not that into wax sculptures.
 If you are curious, it might be a very interesting and fun extra to visit while you’re at the Upper Castle in Visegrad.